-The Board of County Commissioners will hold the first of two public hearings for the 2021 Action Plan on January 7, 2021.
-The second public hearing will be held on January 14, 2021.
+The Board of County Commissioners held the first of two public hearings for the 2022 Action Plan on November 30, 2021.
+The second public hearing will be held on January 6, 2022.
+The only comment received was an email below:

 Comments will be added to this document and changes made be made based on feedback received.